amtzespinosa/wp-backdoor/README.md

 If you already have access, just copy the three code blocks together into **functions.php.** Not on top, not at the bottom, right in the middle.
 I have tried to do it around line 150.
 With a quick look to the code it looks legit.

 Once it's pasted and saved, backdoor is ready to be used.

+You can use a Reverse Shell to do this task 😉

 ### Gain access